×

 What is a typical expat home or apartment like in Evora?

 "A typical expat home or apartment in Evora, is likely to be a charming, traditional-style property with whitewashed walls and terracotta roof tiles.
 These homes often feature spacious living areas, high ceilings, and large windows that let in plenty of natural light.
 The interiors may have a mix of modern and rustic elements, with wooden beams, stone accents, and colorful tiles.
 Many expat homes in Evora come with outdoor spaces such as balconies, terraces, or courtyards, where residents can enjoy the warm Mediterranean climate.
-The homes are usually located within walking distance to local amenities, such as shops, restaurants, and historic sites, making it easy for expats to immerse themselves in the local culture and lifestyle," said one expat in Evora.
+The homes are usually located within walking distance to local amenities, such as shops, restaurants, and historic sites, making it easy for expats to immerse themselves in the local culture and lifestyle," remarked one expat in Evora, Portugal.

 What is the average cost of housing in Evora?